LLNL/Caliper/doc/sphinx/workflow.rst

 buffer.
 The ``aggregate`` service performs in-situ aggregation, where only aggregate performance data is kept for different program contexts (e.g., the total runtime spent in each function).
-This can greatly reduce the amount of data that needs to be kept, especcially for long-running, iterative programs.
+This can greatly reduce the amount of data that needs to be kept, especially for long-running, iterative programs.

 Flush and Snapshot Post-Processing